Disable Bluetooth

 (Optional) Remove Unused Software

-Now that we have disabled Bluetooth and Wifi, we can also remove the software for it.
-This step is completely optional, but if you like a clean system, go ahead.
+Now that we have disabled Bluetooth and WiFi, we can also remove the software for it.
+This step is entirely optional, but if you like a clean system, go ahead.

 sudo apt purge bluez bluez-firmware wpasupplicant